 Pura Luhur Uluwatu Temple

 A small Indonesian Temple perched on the top of tall sea cliffs, Pura Luhur Uluwatu is a spiritual pillar of Bali and one of the 9 directional temples that protect the island from evil spirits.
-This ancient Hindu shrine was built in the 11th century and is one of the most important temples in Bali.
+This ancient Hindu shrine was built in the 11th century and is a famous temple in Indonesia and one of the most important temples in Bali.

 Perched on a clifftop with crashing waves below, the Uluwatu Temple offers stunning ocean views and a dramatic coastal landscape.